 Understanding the Policy

-1) Afghan Relocations and Assistance Policy (ARAP).
+There are five main routes through which displaced Afghans are likely to end up living in the UK following the fall of Kabul.
+Two are humanitarian visa schemes for Afghan nationals and their family members, opened in response to the fall of Kabul in the summer of 2021.
+The remaining three routes are for people of any nationality rather than Afghans specifically, and have long formed a central part of the UK’s protection system.
+Click to read more.- Afghan Relocations and Assistance Policy (ARAP).
 Launched on 1 April 2021, this is for Afghan citizens (and their family members) who worked as interpreters or other staff for the UK in Afghanistan and were hence at risk of reprisal from the Taliban.
 Many of these were evacuated from the country during Operation Pitting.
 The scheme will run indefinitely and has no limit on numbers.
 It can be applied for online.

 How are Afghan refugees selected under ACRS?

-The ACRS prioritises two categories of people: (1) those who have assisted UK efforts in Afghanistan and “stood up for values such as democracy, women’s rights, freedom of speech, and the rule of law” (for example, judges, women’s rights activists, academics, journalists); and (2) vulnerable people, including women and girls at risk, and members of minority groups at risk (including ethnic and religious minorities and LGBT people).
+ACRS prioritises two categories of people: (1) those who have assisted UK efforts in Afghanistan and “stood up for values such as democracy, women’s rights, freedom of speech, and the rule of law” (for example, judges, women’s rights activists, academics, journalists); and (2) vulnerable people, including women and girls at risk, and members of minority groups at risk (including ethnic and religious minorities and LGBT people).
+ACRS beneficiaries will be referred for resettlement to the UK under one of three pathways:

 Pathway 2.
-The UN selects Afghan refugees for resettlement to the UK in the same way that it did for the Syrian scheme and as it does for the UK Resettlement Scheme.
+The UN selects Afghan refugees for resettlement to the UK, in the same way that it did for the Syrian scheme and as it does for the UK Resettlement Scheme.

 -